amadeovezz/gobro/README.md

 packages:

-/parsers: logic for parsing each type of BRO log (conn,http,etc)
+/parsers: logic for parsing BRO logs

-/db: db specific inserts, queries used to generated reports
+/db: db inserts and queries used to generated reports

 /logs: example BRO log files that are used for testing/benchmarking purposes